CodrixWorkspace/KnowledgeBase/articles/spring_boot_validation.md

 # Output - Wish created: Learn to play Ukelele, Category: learning
 ```

-You can see in the tests above that error messages are returned when the input request does not comply with the rules defined in the object.
+As you can see in the tests above, error messages are returned when the input request does not comply with the rules defined in the object.

-The validation for PUT and POST methods in Spring Boot is fundamentally the same because both typically involve validating the request body using a Data Transfer Object (DTO).
+The validation for `PUT` and `POST` methods in Spring Boot is fundamentally the same because both typically involve validating the request body using a Data Transfer Object (DTO).
 However, there are a few key differences in their use cases and the associated validation strategies:

 **POST**: Typically used for creating new resources.
-All fields are often required, and validation ensures the completeness of the data.
+All fields are often required, and **validation ensures the completeness of the data**.

-**PUT**: Typically used for updating existing resources.
-Some fields might be optional, especially if you are performing a partial update or allowing users to modify only specific attributes.
+**PUT**: Typically used for updating existing resources. **Some fields might be optional**, especially if you are performing a partial update or allowing users to modify only specific attributes.

-In this guide, we explored how to implement request parameter validation in Spring Boot for GET, POST, and PUT methods.
-By applying proper validation techniques, you can ensure the integrity of your APIs, improve security, and provide a better experience for users interacting with your services.
+In this guide, we explored how to implement request parameter validation in Spring Boot for `GET`, `POST`, and `PUT` methods.
+By applying proper validation techniques, you can ensure the **integrity of your APIs, improve security, and provide a better experience** for users interacting with your services. 🎯

-Validation is a critical aspect of building reliable applications, and with the examples shared here, you now have a solid foundation to enhance your APIs.
+Validation is a critical aspect of **building reliable applications**, and with the examples shared here, you now have a solid foundation to enhance your APIs. 💪